qthomas612/CompBio_Group3/README.md

 For ease of using the program, plasmid.py is a python wrapper for `docker run`

+## Runtime
+Expect a run time of about 30 to 50 min for using a paired reads file of 300mb using 16 threads.

 ## Command line options
 ```
 python plasmid.py --help